 Meaning

-“President Obama likes to talk about the Buffett Rule.
-Well, here’s a Buffett Rule that all Americans should be able to support: mom and pop businesses should not pay a higher tax rate than Fortune 500 corporations like Warren Buffett’s.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.
+In the quote “President Obama likes to talk about the Buffett Rule.
+Well, here’s a Buffett Rule that all Americans should be able to support: mom and pop businesses should not pay a higher tax rate than Fortune 500 corporations like Warren Buffett’s.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.

 Theme